 Howard S. Farkas, Ph.D.

 Our goal is to help you restore your sense of autonomy, and regain control of your eating behavior.

 Therapy is a guided process that supports your autonomy, rather than a directed program that requires your compliance.
-The ultimate goal is to help you make the psychological and behavioral changes necessary to eat intuitively and resist the diet mentality that causes emotional eating.
+The ultimate goal is to help you make the psychological and behavioral changes necessary to eat intuitively and challenge the diet mentality that causes emotional eating.
 By regaining control over your life, you can stop the motivation to binge, and improve your health, mood, and quality of life.

 If you have concerns or questions about your eating please contact us for a consultation today.